bruestel/openhab-addons/bundles/org.openhab.binding.homeconnectdirect/README.md

 The easiest way to find the appropriate event key is by referring to the communication log.
 Please take a look at the message with the resource `/ro/allMandatoryValues` in the log to identify the correct event key.

+For channels of type `Number`, it is recommended to specify a unit of measurement.
+The `unit` parameter serves this purpose.
+The specified unit is used for displaying values in the graphical user interface (GUI) and for converting incoming values where applicable
+(e.g., from Fahrenheit to Celsius).

+**Examples of valid units:**

+- "°C" (degrees Celsius)
+- "°F" (degrees Fahrenheit)
+- "%%" (escaped percent symbol)

+By defining a unit, you ensure consistent representation and proper conversions of numerical values.

 ![Screenshot Home Connect Direct Binding UI `/ro/allMandatoryValues`](doc/all-mandatory-values.png "All Mandatory Values Example")

 ## Full Example